How To Fix Orphaned Content On Your Website To Rank Higher

 How To Fix Orphaned Content In WordPress

-Not only do they increase your website’s traffic but they can increase your ranking when people are searching online for content.
+Not only do internal links increase your website’s traffic but they can increase your ranking when people are searching online for content.
 These orphan pages of your site may not be crawled thus causing them to rank further down from other sites.

 In the old days of black hat SEO, orphan pages were hidden for no good reason.
 The search engines caught on.